falkhevichiosif/picoinproject/docs/regulation_en.md

 ## 1.6.
 Terms and Definitions

-- **Project** — PICoinproject as a whole, including its digital and organizational components;
+- **Project** — PICoin Project as a whole, including its digital and organizational components;
 - **PIC Token (PICoin)** — the Project’s digital token representing participation in the ecosystem;
 - **Fund** — the totality of assets managed within the Project;
 - **Participant** — any person voluntarily interacting with the Project through token ownership.